-These are just one-dimensional point measurements and along with the clinician’s assessment, they give enough information to assist in making an informed decision on whether to recommend treatment.
+These one-dimensional point measurements along with the clinician’s assessment, give enough information to assist in making an informed decision on whether to recommend treatment.

 If parents decide to allow us to proceed with treatment for their baby, we need an accurate full head scan to successfully make a TiMbandAir.
 We take a very accurate 3D scan of the surface shape of the baby’s head, modify this shape and use the corrected shape to make a helmet on.
 This is precise and we know exactly and how much to adjust the shape within well designed protocols.